 Possible Outcomes of a Knee Injury

-The consequences of a knee injury vary depending on the severity of the injury, your age, and current physical condition.
-Some injuries heal with time after an initial medical treatment.
+The consequences of a knee injury vary depending on the severity of the injury, your age, and your current physical condition.
+Some injuries heal with time after initial medical treatment.
 However, some injuries may trigger long-term consequences.
 A doctor is the best person to suggest to you the best treatment option for your case.

 Doctors usually use a conservative treatment method called RICE for minor knee injuries.
 RICE stands for Rest, Ice, (gentle) Compression, and Elevation.
 If this conservative treatment method fails, a doctor may recommend physical therapy for some weeks or months.
 If the injury is more serious, a doctor may suggest a surgical treatment option.
 Recovery time depends on the severity of the injury.
 For example, minor injuries may go away within a few days, while serious injuries may take weeks, months, or years to recover completely.